Sadmansamee/sadmansamee/README.md

 - ⚙️ I work on `.swift`, `.dart`, `.kt`, and `.java`.
 - 👯 I’m mostly active on **iOS** and **Flutter** community, Reddit and meme stuff.
-- 🔧 I use mostly VSCode, Xcode, Android Studio, git.
+- 🔧 I use mostly Xcode, Android Studio, VSCode.
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
 - 🔭 I’m currently open for work and employment opportunities (freelance/remote/relocation)
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/sadmansamee/) or [mail](mailto:sadman.tonmoy@gmail.com) or [twitter](https://twitter.com/SameeSadman)